cbeauhilton/beauhilton.com/site/posts/pp-tech-infra.md

-but if I pay attention to the data I use repeatedly, a 30-60min session adding some of these to a slide deck with a little explanation would more than carry it's weight in future conversations.
+but if I pay attention to the data I use repeatedly, a 30-60min session adding some of these to a slide deck with a little explanation would more than carry its weight in future conversations.